junxit/us-congress-bills-115/metadata.md

 - 2018-09-28 — Mr. Comer asked unanimous consent to discharge from committee and consider.
 - 2018-09-28 — On passage Passed without objection. (text: CR H9357)
 - 2018-09-28 — Passed/agreed to in House: On passage Passed without objection.(text: CR H9357)
+- 2018-10-01 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.